Facebook Skip to main content

 • 5-7 Page Business Summary

-The first hurdle on your path toward the Alaska Airlines Environmental Innovation Challenge finals is to submit a winning business summary so your team is selected to be one of the Top Teams who are invited to participate in the final Challenge.
+The next hurdle on your path toward the Environmental Innovation Challenge finals is to submit a winning business summary so your team is selected to be one of the Top Teams who are invited to participate in the final Challenge.

 What should be included in the 5-7 page business summary?